 The operation of Multi Picture is different from other models.
 The main screen area, Picture-By-Picture windows, and Picture-In-Picture windows can be controlled separately via the use of Active Picture.
 See "About Active Picture" on page 17 for more information.

 The controls shown will depend on the type of Multi Picture Mode selected, and the capabilities of the display model being used.

 About Active Picture

-Active Picture is available on these models:
+Note: Active Picture is available on the PA322UHD and X841UHD models only.